-Finally, there are countless people on Warrior Forum that claim to be “gurus”, but all they really hand out is open-ended promises.
+Finally, there are countless people on Warrior Forum that claim to be “gurus”, but all they really hand out is open-ended promises and con artist philosophies.
 If you want their good stuff, then they expect you to head over to their website and buy it.
 There’s a vital lesson here though- if you’re not taking the time to show others that you’re the real deal through actions, then they’re not going to believe in you or your products.

 But that didn’t work, because my only interest was in helping you with no strings attached.
 So I killed them with kindness and you shut them up completely with comment after comment thanking me for help.
 And it made these folks even madder when I kept thanking you back, because for a very brief moment- the forum wasn’t about self-promotion, sales pitches and empty promises.
 People were actually learning.

 If you’re wondering what the big takeaway here is; it’s to treat everyone around you with respect and try to always go the extra mile without any expectations.
 Internet marketing is a business, and the rules are the exact same as running a department store or a Fortune 500 company.
 People will appreciate you putting their needs before your own and that’s how you build a solid reputation in any industry.